 How international money transfers can save you money

 Sam collects rare and exotic musical instruments from all over the world.
 After months of searching, Sam finally found a rare Fender guitar in an online store based in Spain.
-He negotiated a price of €10,000 with the seller and now need to find the cheapest way to pay for his prize.
+He negotiated a price of €10,000 with the seller and now needs to find the cheapest way to pay for his prize.

 He decides to compare the cost of using his credit card with the cost of sending an international money transfer to see which offers the better deal.

-|Credit card||Money transfer specialist|
+|Credit card||Money transfer provider|

 |Exchange rate||1 USD = 0.892 EUR||1 USD = 0.945 EUR|

 |Amount Sam must pay in order to transfer £10,000||$11,211||$10,582|

 |Transfer fee||$336.30 (3% international transaction fee)||$0|

 Sam discovers that he can save $965 by going with an online money transfer specialist to pay for his purchase, avoiding both a weaker exchange rate and the stiff 3% international transaction fee charged by his credit card provider.